Living Well With a Stoma

-A stoma is defined as a surgical creation of an artificial opening – therefore it doesn’t just apply to intestines, but generally, when people think of stomas, they are picturing intestinal stomas.
+A stoma is a surgically-created artificial opening, where a section or piece of the bowel is brought through the abdomen.
+It doesn’t only apply to intestines but often when people think of stomas, they are thinking of intestinal stomas.

-Now we all know that different parts of the intestines do different things, so it makes sense that when a stoma is made on different parts of the intestines, the faecal matter that it diverts will be different to the faecal matter found in another area.
-You would expect an ileostomy to produce loose stools because it is closer to the small intestine, while a colostomy will produce soft and formed stools with more flatulence because it is near the rectum.
+When a stoma is created in different parts of the intestines, the faecal matter that it diverts will be different to the faecal matter found in another area.
+An ileostomy can be expected to produce loose stools because it is closer to the small intestine, while a colostomy will produce soft and formed stools with more flatulence because it is near the rectum.

 The site also determines how active a stoma should be.
-Approximately 300-800mL of faecal matter is produced with an ileostomy, meaning the stoma appliance usually needs to be emptied 4-6 times a day, whereas a colostomy will generally be active daily (Koutoukidis et al. 2016).
+Approximately 300-800mL of faecal matter is produced with an ileostomy, meaning the stoma appliance usually needs to be emptied four to six times a day, whereas a colostomy will generally be active daily (Koutoukidis et al. 2016).

 A stoma can be permanent or temporary.
 A permanent stoma generally occurs after a colectomy has been performed, and most often occurs in cases of colorectal cancer.
 A temporary stoma can be made to give the bowel time to rest for individuals with conditions such as inflammatory bowel disease (Koutoukidis et al. 2016).

-As you can imagine, having a stoma can be life-changing for the individual.
-As well as doctors and nursing being available to assist in this time, the individual can also utilise the services of a stomal therapist.
-They can help prepare the individual and their family for the surgery, and also provide much needed support and education following the operation (Koutoukidis et al. 2016).
-As well as the physical care of the stoma, following the surgery the individual may also need to make dietary changes that can be difficult.
+Having a stoma can be life-changing for an individual.
+As well as doctors and nursing being available to assist in this time, the services of a stomal therapist may be useful.
+They can help prepare the individual and their family for the surgery, and also provide needed support and education following the operation (Koutoukidis et al. 2016).

-The psychological and emotional impacts of having a stoma can be huge.
-Having a stoma can potentially decrease an individual’s quality of life and therefore their emotional state must be regularly assessed and supported throughout this time.
+Having a stoma can potentially decrease an individual’s quality of life and therefore their emotional state must be regularly assessed throughout this time.
 The person may also benefit from a referral to a mental health professional.
-Not only does the individual with the stoma have to cope with sensitive issues such as loss of control over their elimination of faeces, they also may experience changes to body image, sexual function, social isolation, stigma, embarrassment and decreased mood (Liao & Qin 2014).
+Not only does the person with the stoma have to cope with loss of control over their elimination of faeces, they may also experience changes to body image, sexual function, social isolation, stigma, embarrassment and decreased mood (Liao & Qin 2014).

-A period of adjustment can be expected when any signification change in someone’s body takes place.
 Between 16-26% of patients will experience negative psychological symptoms following a stoma creation immediately postoperatively.
 These symptoms are commonly anxiety and depression, but can also include suicidal ideation.
-You would expect this number of people to improve over the course of their recovery, however a year following their stoma creation, roughly the same percentage of people are still experiencing negative psychological symptoms (Jayarajah et al. 2016; Kyung et al. 2014).
+Alarmingly, a year following their stoma creation, roughly the same percentage of people were still experiencing negative psychological symptoms (Jayarajah et al. 2016; Kyung et al. 2014).